kkrings/pydag/docs/index.rst

 PyDAG
 =====

+Simple Python Interface to `HTCondor`_ and `DAGMan`_

-`PyDAG` allows you to create `HTCondor`_ submit descriptions, `DAGMan`_ nodes, and `DAGs` via Python.
-Any Python object that has a string representation that corresponds to a valid `HTCondor` command or `DAGMan` keyword can be added to the submit description.
-You can easily extend `PyDAG` by defining your own command/keyword classes; classes for pre/post-scripts and macros are already provided.
+PyDAG allows you to create HTCondor submit descriptions, DAGMan nodes, and DAGs via Python.
+Any Python object that has a string representation that corresponds to a valid HTCondor command or DAGMan keyword can be added to the submit description.
+You can easily extend PyDAG by defining your own command/keyword classes; classes for pre/post-scripts and macros are already provided.

 .. automodule:: pydag.htcondor